SVProgressHUD/SVProgressHUD/README.md

 Each notification passes a `userInfo` dictionary holding the HUD's status string (if any), retrievable via `SVProgressHUDStatusUserInfoKey`.

-`SVProgressHUD` also posts `SVProgressHUDDidReceiveTouchEventNotification` when users touch on the screen.
-For this notification `userInfo` is not passed but the object parameter contains the `UIEvent` that related to the touch.
+`SVProgressHUD` also posts `SVProgressHUDDidReceiveTouchEventNotification` when users touch on the overall screen or `SVProgressHUDDidTouchDownInsideNotification` when a user touches on the hud directly.
+For this notifications `userInfo` is not passed but the object parameter contains the `UIEvent` that related to the touch.

 ## Contributing to this project